Part I- Homeownership as Part of the American Dream

 When building houses in neighborhoods, rules and regulations ensured that the quality of construction was consistent.
 Single-family homes were the norm, each with some space in front and on the sides.
 People would spend time and money making their lawns green and pretty.
 The family units were portrayed in television shows, such as Ozzie and Harriet and Leave It to Beaver.

 Housing choices were based on preferences, budget, job opportunities, and social status.
 If the folks had the money, they could move wherever they liked.
-Many families left the crowded inter-city for quieter suburbs.
+Many families left the crowded inner city for quieter suburbs.

 Homeownership affordability has taken a massive hit: